Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Numerical Simulations

-Now, considering only one color, i.e; abelian case, with all components being $k_x=8\pi$ and $k_x=16\pi$.
-The evolution of $\rho_E$ for $k_x=16\pi$ is shown in Fig.\ref{edom16k16}. $\rho_E$ is small initially, up to $t\sim 8\Lambda^{-1}$, but subsequent evolution is similar to $k_x=8\pi$ case.
-For comparison, $\rho_E$ corresponding to $k_x=\omega/2$ is shifted in time(here by $\simeq7.625\Lambda^{-1}$).
-This indicates that the $k_x=8\pi\Lambda$ mode is initially present, due to discretization of the $k_x=16\pi\Lambda$ mode.
+The above results show that discretisation errors do not significantly affect the evolution of the fields.
+However, it is not practical to specify a field configuration with only one mode on a discrete lattice.
+A continuous function discretised on the lattice will always have a non-zero overlap with other modes.
+In a follow-up simulation, we considered, the initial configuration with only one color, $A^a_\mu=\delta_{a,1}\gamma sin(\kappa^a_\mu x)$, i.e., the abelian case, with all components being $\kappa^1_\mu\equiv(\kappa,\kappa,\kappa,\kappa)$ for $\kappa=8\pi\Lambda~(\omega/2)$ and $16\pi\Lambda~(\omega)$.
+The evolution of $\rho_E$ for $\kappa=16\pi\Lambda$ is shown in Fig.\ref{edom16k16}. $\rho_E$ is small initially, up to $t\sim 8\Lambda^{-1}$, but subsequent evolution is similar to $\kappa=8\pi\Lambda$ case.
+For comparison, $\rho_E$ corresponding to $\kappa=8\pi\Lambda$ is shifted in time(here by $\simeq7.625\Lambda^{-1}$).
+This indicates that the $\kappa=8\pi\Lambda$ mode is initially present, due to the discretization of the $\kappa=16\pi\Lambda$ mode.
 Though the amplitude is small, eventually, it dominates due to parametric resonance.
 This result suggests that the lowest resonant mode always dominates the evolution.
+In the following, we discuss our numerical simulations in $3+1$ dimensions.

+In this section, so far, the fields are considered to be independent of $z$.
+However, since the space-time oscillations are propagating along the $z-$direction, the metric depends on $z$ along with time $t$.
+Thus, in $3+1$ dimensions, even in the linear regime, there is coupling between momentum modes that differ by $\Delta k_z=\pm\omega$.
+In the case of $SU(2)$, the $k_z$ modes will also get excited due to non-linear interactions.